mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 ### Haskell in nixpkgs - pkgs.hackagePackages

-But how does nixpkgs do it?
+So how does nixpkgs do it?
 Well basically solution two.
 Everyday [a cronjob](https://github.com/NixOS/nixpkgs/commit/0a566a5777264e58fbfc259cb6453a9685dc5bfb) pulls a list of **all packages from a pinned stack LTS release** and creates a derivation for every one of them.
 It also pulls **all other packages from